 Filing and payment deadline

-For most individual filers, Kansas income tax returns and any tax owed are due on the same day as federal returns: April 15, 2020.
+While this year is a bit different, generally for most individual filers, Kansas income tax returns and any tax owed are due on April 15.
 If the 15th falls on a weekend or legal holiday, tax returns and payments are due on the next business day.

 If you request a six-month extension for your federal income tax return by filing Form 4868 with the IRS, you’ll automatically get an extension to file your Kansas income tax return until October 15, as long as you include a copy for the federal extension form with your state return.
 Be aware, though, that a filing extension doesn’t extend your time to pay any tax due — you still must pay at least 90% of the tax you owe by the April deadline to avoid interest and late-payment penalties.